In the Spotlight

 The National Study of Instructional Costs and Productivity or more commonly known as “The Delaware Study” proves a comparative analysis of faculty teaching loads, direct instructional cost, and separately budgeted scholarly activity, all at the level of the academic discipline.

 The National Survey of Student Engagement (NSSE) is designed to obtain information about student participation in programs and activities that institutions provide for their learning and personal development.
-URI’s 2007 results for the NSSE, along with other years (2005 & 2002) are available through Institutional Research.
+URI’s 2013 results for the NSSE, along with previous years are available through Institutional Research.